Can Personal AI Help Level the Playing Field?

 However, if both individuals had access to a highly personalized AI explicitly tailored to complement their abilities, the gap in performance boost may narrow significantly.
 Even if the high-IQ person still maintained a minor edge, the lift provided by AI to those with more modest inherent abilities could be remarkable.
 It might even go further than the cognitive performance gap and into the differences in emotional intelligence (EQ), which is extremely fascinating.

-This could be a true game-changer.
-Leveling the playing field and increasing equality of opportunity for everyone, not only in the workforce but also in one's personal life.
-It requires all builders, first movers, and visionaries to ensure that AI will be designed and built thoughtfully.
+This could be a true game-changer, leveling the playing field and increasing equality of opportunity for everyone, not only in the workforce but also in one's personal life.
+It requires all builders, first movers, and visionaries to ensure that AI is designed and built thoughtfully, and I hope the work we do on Kin, as a personal AI, can inspire others as well.

 References: